Azure-Samples/contoso-chat/docs/index.md

     * Customer id, name, age, contact info, membership tier
     * Product Purchase history
         * Product info, purchase date, price
 * The script used to load the data into Cosmos DB has already been run for you.
-Take a look at the Notebook version [../data/customer_info/create-cosmos-db.ipynb](../data/customer_info/create-cosmos-db.ipynb), but don't run any cells
+Take a look at the Notebook version [../data/customer_info/create-cosmos-db.ipynb](../data/customer_info/create-cosmos-db.ipynb), but **don't run** any cells
 * **Open the notebook** [../data/customer_info/investigate-cosmos-db.ipynb](../data/customer_info/investigate-cosmos-db.ipynb)
 * **Run each of the cells** to take a look at the data in Cosmos DB
+  * Click the "Run" button next to each code cell to run it.
+  * If you are prompted to choose a Python kernel, choose **Python 3.11**.

 ### Product purchase history: CosmosDB